High-Quality Handmade Reeds

 By default the tubes I use come from Chartier and are synthetic cork.
 I construct the same professional-quality reed on every tube, but the staples that I actually use in the orchestra and for my solo work are fancier.
 One of my favorite choices is the Sierra Tube from Mark Chudnow.
 The thinner walls of this staple provide greater flexibility and vibrancy, and the high-quality cork lasts and lasts.
 Most recently, I’ve grown to love the Pisoni Artist tubes, for the opposite reason.
 They are larger and thicker and give my reeds slightly MORE resistance, in a good way, and lots of warmth and projection.
 I offer both of these premium tubes as an upgrade, for $4 per reed.

 Synthetic cork – Basic 47mm brass tubes with a medium thickness and a synthetic cork

 Premium cork/tube – Premium brass Sierra tubes have comparatively thinner metal walls and high quality real cork.
-Premium brass Pisoni Artist tubes are thick walled and have a larger bore size, in addition to a high quality real cork.
+Premium brass Pisoni Deluxe tubes are thick walled and have a larger bore size, in addition to a high quality real cork.
 Chiarugi 2 tubes have a slightly smaller bore size, and thinner metal for a vibrant sound.

 Pros and cons of each